-- If part of your plan is 'unlimited' or 'all you can eat,' it's capped abroad - 3000 minutes, 5000 texts, or 25GB of data.
-That's a massive amount though, so you probably don't need to worry about exceeding the limit.
+- If part of your plan is unlimited, 'all you can eat', or has a large allowance, it's capped abroad - 3000 minutes, 5000 texts, or 12GB of data.
+That's a pretty big amount though, so you probably don't need to worry about exceeding the limit.

 - Tethering or Personal Hotspot is not available abroad, even if it's in your plan or you have a Personal Hotspot Add-on.

 To see Feel At Home in action, why not check out the #HolidaySpam tag on Instagram or Twitter?

 For EU countries that aren't Feel At Home destinations, roaming rates will apply - check Three's website to see what to expect.

 But EU countries have something extra available: the Euro Internet Pass.
 For £5 per day, you can use unlimited data until UK midnight.